Join Archives for London

 Individual membership of AfL is open to anyone with an interest in London's archives.
 Membership is not restricted geographically – our members come from as far afield as Australia and the USA.
 There are two groups of members – archive users and archive professionals.

-User members include family and local historians, professional and amateur researchers, academics and students.
+User members include family and local historians, professional and amateur researchers, academics, students and interested individuals.
 Whether you use archives in London for profit or for pleasure, membership will benefit you.

-Members of the Practitioners group include individuals working in any of the disciplines connected with archives – archivists, conservators, local history librarians and records managers are all represented among the AfL membership.
+Members of the Practitioners group include those working in any of the disciplines connected with archives – archivists, conservators, local history librarians and records managers are all represented among the AfL membership.

 What kind of institutions join AfL?